Adjusting High-Reps Percentages for Lower Body Lifts

 When we squat, we lift approximately 65% of our bodyweight (more or less, bit this is a rule of thumb), since we are not lifting our legs.
 Hence, the 1RM needs to be increased for 65% of BW, and 65% needs to be deducted from total system load when calculating how much we need to put on our backs when prescribing using percentages (see the Pull-up example).

-To cut the long story short, in this video I am explaining in more details how to do this in Strength Card Builder, which you can download for FREE as a Complementary Training member.
-To find out how, please CLICK HERE!
+To cut the long story short, in this video I am explaining in more details how to do this in Strength Card Builder, which you can download as a Premium Member for FREE!
+To find out how, take a look at our become a member page »